 Talaat Naam – the floating markets – are boats filled with wares, vying for the attentions of passers-by.
 Damnoen Saduak is one of four major floating markets in Bangkok.

 A visit to The Morning Market is not for buying gifts, but rather gathering insight into how the locals live.
 The market opens early and is usually bustling by 9 AM.
 Located in Mae Hong Son, this market provides a wealth of photographic opportunities.

-Chatachak Weekend Market and Suan Lum Night Market are two popular attractions for Bangkok’s visitors.
-Suan Luam is located in the heart of Bangkok while Chatachak is a 35-acre market featuring over 8,000 market stalls.
+Chatuchak Weekend Market and Suan Lum Night Market are two popular attractions for Bangkok’s visitors.
+Suan Lum is located in the heart of Bangkok while Chatuchak is a 35-acre market featuring over 8,000 market stalls.

 Ratchadaphisek Vintage Night Market

-Located in Bangkok, Ratchadapisk, the night market, opens from 8 PM to 11 PM every Saturday and features a plethora of second-hand and vintage goods – from knick-knacks to vintage motorbikes.
+Located in Bangkok, Ratchadapisek, the night market, opens from 8 PM to 11 PM every Saturday and features a plethora of second-hand and vintage goods – from knick-knacks to vintage motorbikes.